SumanthKola/soc-brute-force-detection/README.md

 * Work with log data in Splunk
 * Write basic SPL queries
 * Detect simple attack patterns
-* Think like a SOC analyst
+* Think like a SOC Analyst